ADA Grievance Procedure

 Bicycling, Rollerblading, and Skateboarding

 The College recognizes that students, faculty, and staff use a variety of means of transportation on campus.
 Although personal choice is important, the College must consider the safety and well-being of the campus community and its visitors.
-In an effort to accomplish this, the College has the following policy regarding the use of bicycles, rollerblades, and skateboards on campus.

 These means of transportation are to be used as such - transportation from one location to another.
 The College recognizes that individuals may perform flat ground tricks as they move along, but such tricks involve risks and it is the sole responsibility of the operators to maintain control of themselves and their equipment.